5 Healthy Breakfast Ideas For More Energy & Vitality

 Many people believe that "hearty" breakfast will help them get through the day.
 However, as we age and our metabolism slows and we become less active, our choices for breakfast should be consciously linked to what "breakfast" actually means.

-When it comes to breakfast, there are definitely a number of popular foods that should be avoided if health and longevity is your goal.
-These foods include:
+However, no matter if you eat soon after you rise or later in the morning, when it comes to your first meal, that is breakfast, there are definitely a certain foods that should be avoided if health and longevity is your goal.

 - Packaged breakfast cereals made from refined grains and sugars

-- Fried pancakes, donuts, eggs, sausages and bacon
+- Fried foods such as pancakes, donuts, eggs, sausages and bacon

 - Processed Fruit Drinks